 A logo is typically a graphic mark that represents a business and makes it easily identifiable.
 You can see the Kajabi logo above.

 It's our name in all capital, sans-serif type with a stylized letter K preceding it.
 You couldn't mistake our logo for our tagline because they are nothing alike.

 Generally speaking, a logo is the business's name as well as some type of illustrative design.
+Some companies even use animated logos in some of their creative assets.
 Logos of all types exist, from incredibly simple ones like Google's to far more ornate and complicated designs.

 Consider creating both a logo and a tagline.
 Your tagline doesn't need any special design element to make it stand out.
 However, you might want to hire a professional designer to create your logo.